Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 {crop-start: 119, crop-end: 126, format: javascript, line-numbers: false}
 ![Import CountyMap component](code_samples/es6v2/App.js)

 That imports the `CountyMap` component from `components/CountyMap/`.
-Until we're done, your browser should show an error overlay about some file or another not existing.
+Your browser will show an error overlay about some file or another until we're done.

 In the `App` class itself, we add a `countyValue` method.
 It takes a county entry and a map of tech salaries, and it returns the delta between median household income and a single tech salary.